Steve Horn: Congressional service

 Horn first ran for Congress in 1988 in a race to succeed Republican Dan Lungren but lost the primary to conservative Dana Rohrabacher.

 After the 1991 reapportionment, his home in Long Beach was drawn into the neighboring 38th district, then held by veteran Democratic incumbent Glenn M. Anderson.
 When Anderson announced his retirement in 1992, Horn jumped into the race to succeed him.
 He narrowly won an 8-way Republican primary before beating Anderson's stepson, then Long Beach city councilman Evan Anderson Braude, in the general election.

 A moderate Republican, Horn won his Democratic-leaning district with relative ease four more times.
 In 1994 he rode the Republican tide to an easy victory over a weak opponent.
 In 1996, his reelection was eased when he became the only Republican west of the Mississippi River to be endorsed by the Sierra Club; In 1998 he once again bested his 1994 foe despite a strong year for Democrats statewide in California.
 Only in 2000 did he have a close race, beating Democrat Gerrie Schipske by less than 1 percent.

 After the 2001 reapportionment, Democrats in the California legislature made this already Democratic-leaning district even more so.
 Horn subsequently announced his retirement and did not seek reelection in 2002.
-He did, however, give a surprise endorsement to Democrat Hector De La Torre, who ran to succeed Horn in the re-drawn seat (now numbered 39) and finished second to Linda T. Sanchez in the Democratic primary.
+He did, however, give a surprise endorsement to Democrat Hector De La Torre, who ran to succeed Horn in the re-drawn seat (now numbered 39) and finished second to Linda T. Sánchez in the Democratic primary.

 In 2003, Project on Government Oversight, a government watchdog group, awarded Horn with its first ever Good Government Award for his contributions to government transparency and oversight, particularly his advocacy for public access to government information.